leandropadua/docker.elasticsearch/README.md

 ```

 ## limitations
-For simplicity, xpack plugin is disabled by default and should be enabled in the entrypoint, if that is needed.
+For simplicity, no plugins are loaded by default, including xpack.
+Any plugin should be enabled in the entrypoint, if that is needed.